astronomer/docs/learn/custom-backend-strategies.md

 In this guide you'll learn:

 - When you should use a custom XCom backend.
-- How to set up a custom XCom backend using the Object Storage custom XCom backend.
+- How to set up a custom XCom backend using the Object Storage Custom XCom Backend.
 - How to use a custom XCom backend class with custom serialization and deserialization methods.
 - How to override the `.clear()` method to delete XComs from a custom XCom backend when clearing tasks.